mouse0/BasicTextualAnaylsis/README.md

 # BasicTextualAnaylsis
-Basic text processing homework for Dr. Cohen
+Basic text processing homework for Dr. Cohen.
-The small documents did not upload completely because there was too many.
+\n The small documents did not upload completely because there was too many.
 If you would like to have them, please generate them yourself.